-The Computer Science Scientific Option requires 119 semester hours, of which 51 hours must be in Computer Science, 12 hours in Natural Science, and 14 hours in Mathematics.
-The Computer Science Information Systems Option requires a total of 122 semester hours of which 42 hours must be in Computer Science.
-12 hours in Business, 4 hours in Natural Science and 14 hours in Mathematics.
+The Computer Science Scientific Option requires 139 semester hours, of which 60 hours must be in Computer Science, 18 hours in Natural Science, and 18 hours in Mathematics.
+The Computer Science Information Systems Option requires a total of 142 semester hours of which 54 hours must be in Computer Science.
+15 hours in Business, and 14 hours in Mathematics.
 Students must earn a minimum grade of "C" in all required and elective courses in Computer Science, Biology, Chemistry, Physics, Mathematics, and Business.